 DIE RADIOLOGIE offers sonographic examinations for ultrasound diagnostics in its group practice.
-The technical principle behind a sonographic examination is relatively simple: an ultrasound probe emits sound waves, the reflection of which it receives again from the different deep layers of the body.
+The technical principle behind a sonographic examination is relatively simple: an ultrasound probe emits sound waves which it receives as a reflection from the different deep layers of the body.
 The computer calculates an image of the inside of the body from the time difference between the transmitted and received sound and displays it on a screen.

 We are here for you.

 At our locations, our friendly and competent team of doctors and assistants ensure that this completely painless routine examination runs quickly and smoothly – we look forward to taking care of you!

 - Visually guided puncture is possible for examinations of the breast and thyroid gland.

 Most examinations take place while lying down, some examinations are also carried out while sitting.